ARM-software/arm-trusted-firmware/docs/user-guide.md

 *   Install and run the Juno binaries on the board
 *   Obtain any other Juno software information

+### Testing SYSTEM SUSPEND on Juno

+The SYSTEM SUSPEND is a PSCI API which can be used to implement system suspend to RAM.
+For more details refer to section 5.16 of [PSCI].
+The [Linaro releases] contains the required SCP and motherboard firmware support for this feature on Juno.
+The mainline linux kernel does not yet have support for this feature on Juno but it is queued to be merged in v4.4.
+Till that becomes available, the feature can be tested by using a custom kernel built from the following repo:

+    git clone git://git.kernel.org/pub/scm/linux/kernel/git/lpieralisi/linux.git
+    cd linux
+    git checkout firmware/psci-1.0

+Configure the linux kernel:

+    export CROSS_COMPILE=<path-to-aarch64-gcc>/bin/aarch64-linux-gnu-
+    make ARCH=arm64 defconfig

+The feature is tested conveniently by using the RTC.
+Enable the RTC driver in menuconfig

+    make ARCH=arm64 menuconfig

+The PL031 RTC driver can be enabled at the following location in menuconfig

+    ARM AMBA PL031 RTC
+      |   Location:
+      |     -> Device Drivers
+      |       -> Real Time Clock

+Build the kernel

+    make ARCH=arm64 Image -j8

+Replace the kernel image in `SOFTWARE/` directory of Juno with the `Image` from arch/arm64/boot/ of the linux directory as explained in the [Juno Software Guide].

+Reset the board and wait for it to boot.
+At the shell prompt issue the following command:

+    echo +10 > /sys/class/rtc/rtc1/wakealarm
+    echo -n mem > /sys/power/state

+The Juno board should suspend to RAM and then wakeup after 10 seconds due to wakeup interrupt from RTC.

 - - - - - - - - - - - - - - - - - - - - - - - - - -